 Dates may shift slightly as the update of this month's Progress Schedule is still in process.
-See "Notable Variances" above for explanation on date shift.

-3 Changes caused by the purchase of additional 37 traincars and proposed offsite testing have necessitated a reevaluation of the program schedule.
-This effort will be undertaken in the coming month(s).
+See "Notable Variances" in Section 7 for explanation on date shift.
+Changes caused by the purchase of additional 37 traincars and proposed offsite testing have necessitated a reevaluation of the program schedule.
+This effort is currently in process.